 - Babysitting: This is a classic job for teenagers during the summer since school is out and parents are in need of someone to look after their kids while they’re at work.
 Hours can vary depending on how much a babysitter is needed, which makes for a flexible work schedule.
 Not to mention it’ll help your teen flex their creative chops by coming up with fun games and activities to do with each kid.
 And as we parents know, entertaining tiny humans is no easy feat.

 - House Sitter: During the summer, many households pack up to go on long vacations, but the homes they leave behind still need a level of maintenance.
 Hiring a teen to visit a home periodically deters robbers looking to take advantage of an empty house.
-Also, if the homeowner has plants, the house sitter can water them, check their mail, and even do a little dusting.
+Also, the house sitter can check the mail, do a little dusting, and, if the homeowner has plants, the house sitter can water them.

 - Dog Walker: The job is pretty straightforward, it can be a source of great exercise, plus you get to hang out with adorable, furry pups all day long.
 What could be better than that?